 Only just officially launched at a virtual event worthy of the Oscars is “Best Malaysian Whisky” Timah.
 Produced by Winepak Corporation, it’s blended in Malaysia from two imported aged peated malts and a local base spirit made from sugar cane.
-Timah is a “new generation” whiskey, created to retain the flavour characteristics without being overly powerful.
+Timah is a “new generation” whiskey, created to retain its smoky flavour characteristics without being overly powerful.

-It won gold at the International Whisky Competition for Best Malaysian Whisky (with the catchy hashtag #MYBestWhiskey) - but they had to create the Malaysian category especially for Timah.
-Does that mean it's not as good as whiskies from elsewhere?
+It won gold at the International Whisky Competition for Best Malaysian Whisky (with the catchy hashtag #MYBestWhiskey), but they had to create the Malaysian category especially for Timah.
+Does that mean it’s not as good as whiskies from elsewhere?
 Well, Timah also won silver at the established and competitive San Francisco World Spirits Competition 2020 in the Other Whisk(e)y category (results here) for whiskies that do not originate in traditional whisky-producing regions.
 In addition, it scored an incredible 92 points at the International Wine & Spirit Competition (IWSC) 2021, another famous and well-contested event, and a silver at the International Spirits Challenge 2020.

 “SILVER – outstanding spirits that show refinement, finesse and complexity; these winners are among the best examples of their categories.” – San Francisco World Spirits Competition

 Now, if all that still doesn’t impress you, just wait.
 We tried Timah, and it’s good!
 Timah is very light, the aroma is slightly fruity and floral and it has a smooth, smoky flavour and oaky, sweet finish.
 The peaty flavour is definitely there – you can’t miss it – but it’s not kick-you-in-the-teeth strong.

 Much like New World wines were once underestimated, so too are new international whiskies.

 Whisky or whiskey?